Episode 350

 3rd Jul 2024

-350: "Why don't I feel successful?" - The reason that your success doesn't feel as good as it looks - Michelle Pollack
+350: "Why don't I feel successful?" - Why success might feel "empty" and how to create a new chapter - ft.
+Michelle Pollack

 "Everyone said, 'OMG, your job is so sexy.
 It's so flashy and exciting.'
 And I was miserable." - Michelle Pollack